Pierre-Emmanuel41/minecraft-scoreboards/README.md

 	<version>1.0</version>
 </dependency>
 ```
-You can now use features provided by this api in you project.
+You can now use features provided by this api in your project.

-To see how you can use thoses features, please have a look to [This tutorial](https://github.com/Pierre-Emmanuel41/minecraft-scoreboards/blob/master/Tutorial.md)
+To see how you can use those features, please have a look to [This tutorial](https://github.com/Pierre-Emmanuel41/minecraft-scoreboards/blob/master/Tutorial.md)